Role of the Board

 Our Board has overall responsibility for succession planning for the CEO and other Executive Directors and it gives the CEO broad authority to operate the business of the group.
 The CEO is therefore accountable for business performance and reports back to the Board.

-We set a target to have women represent at least 33% of the Board by the start of 2020 in line with Hampton - Alexander Review recommendations and to maintain or exceed this level.
+We have set a target to have women represent at least 33% of the Board.

 The Company Secretary is responsible to the Board and is available to individual Directors in respect of Board procedures.